 In the past few years, we have been successful in slowly reducing numbers of people in residential care.
-Since the pandemic the demand has grown, and we have seen a growth in people with mental health in supported accommodation in the community.
+Since the pandemic the demand for mental health services has grown, and we have seen a growth in people requiring supported accommodation in the community.
+Extending the range of accommodation options as we have done in Learning Disability is a priority this year.